open-power/op-benchmark-recipes/standard-benchmarks/HPL/readme.md

 # Linpack_HPL running with OpenBLAS
 Target audience: OpenPOWER partners
-> instructions assume Ubuntu installation.
+> Instructions assume Ubuntu installation.
 Normal user "openpower" is used for steps below.
 #### 1. Install supported packages:
 1. Download and install IBM XLF for linux runtime and add-on: